Back to Students

 To find it:

-- Tap the menu icon in the top left
+1. Tap the side menu icon (hamburger lines) in the top left of the screen

 Note: Your name must be on your account before you can copy your FlightSense ID.
 If the ID appears blurred with an "Add name to unlock" warning, go to your User Profile and add your first and last name.